sandeep194920/CodingPractice/README.md

 **In [official Tic-Tac-Toe II solution](https://www.greatfrontend.com/questions/user-interface/tic-tac-toe-ii), we use the last one, but their solution is little cluncky.
 Ours is better**

 ---

+##### 37. Connect four

+- Steps to do this game - How to divide the game (Where to start)?

+- To determine winner using Delta pattern (same pattern applied to all 4 sides - row, col, left diag, right diag) to find the winner.

+  - This pattern can be applied to most of 2D games including Tic-Tac-Toe.

+- How to show some element on hover on screen?
+- `onMouseEnter` and `onMouseLeave`

+- How to copy (Deep copy during state update) the matrix/2D array.

+---